thomasaarholt/prism-em.github.io/about.md

 The following options are available with `prismatic` (you can also print available options and default values with `prismatic --help`), each documented as **_long form_** **_(short form)_** *parameters* : description

 * --input-file (-i) filename : filename containing input atom information in XYZ format (see [here](http://prism-em.com/about/) for more details)
+* --param-file (-pf) filename : filename containing simulation parameters.
+This optional file can contain any number of parameters in the form of a text file with one entry per line of the form param:value.
 * --output-file(-o) filename : base output filename
 * --interp-factor (-f) number : PRISM interpolation factor, used for both X and Y
 * --interp-factor-x (-fx) number : PRISM interpolation factor in X